 Exchange rates were taken on the 14th September from XE.com, and are subject to fluctuations.
 64GB models compared.

 The £/$ prices shows what the US price is in GBP £.
-Although this is not the rate you would probably get at your bank, you can see that there is a significant difference.
+Although this is not the rate you would probably get at your bank or on your credit card, you can see that there is a significant difference.
 The iPhone X costs £999 in the UK and yet $999 in the US is only £756 when exchanged.
 Apple have just used the same numbers and changed the currency sign.

-So it is cheaper to buy from the US?
+So it is cheaper to buy an iPhone from the US?

 Well not necessarily.
 There will be, of course, other costs to factor in.
 For example the US charges sales tax which is not included in the cost of the phone.
 Sales tax in the US varies from state to state.
 I believe that in California sales tax is 6% and in New York it is over 8%.
 But there are 5 states where there is no sales tax, these are, Alaska, Delaware, Montana, New Hampshire and Oregon.
 So you could save a few pounds by shopping in one of those states.